Predictive policing: China

 Although there is no nationwide police prediction program in China, local projects between 2015 and 2018 have also been undertaken in regions such as Zhejiang, Guangdong, Suzhou, and Xinjiang, that are either advertised as or are building blocks towards a predictive policing system.

 Zhejiang and Guangdong had established prediction and prevention of telecommunication fraud through the real-time collection and surveillance of suspicious online or telecommunication activities and the collaboration with private companies such as the Alibaba Group for the identification of potential suspects.
 The predictive policing and crime prevention operation involves forewarning to specific victims, with 9,120 warning calls being made in 2018 by the Zhongshan police force along with direct interception of over 13,000 telephone calls and over 30,000 text messages in 2017.

 Substance-related crime is also investigated in Guangdong, specifically the Zhongshan police force who were the first city in 2017 to utilize wastewater analysis and data models that included water and electricity usage to locate hotspots for drug crime.
 This method led to the arrest of 341 suspects in 45 different criminal investigations by 2019.

 In China, Suzhou Police Bureau has adopted predictive policing since 2013.
 During 2015–2018, several cities in China have adopted predictive policing.
-China has used predictive policing to identify and target people for sent to Xinjiang internment camps.
+China has used predictive policing to identify and target people to be sent to Xinjiang internment camps.

 The integrated joint operations platform (IJOP) predictive policing system is operated by the Central Political and Legal Affairs Commission.